konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/rf-extraction-ai/index_nb.md

 ---

 ### Introduction
-In this notebook we will see how to use the Konfuzio SDK to to train a model to find and extract relevant information like Name, Date and Recipient from payslip Documents.
+In this notebook we will see how to use the Konfuzio SDK to train a model to find and extract relevant information like Name, Date and Recipient from payslip Documents.

 Here we will see how to use the basic Konfuzio information extraction pipeline.
 <!-- #endregion -->